dna-technology/dna-task-livecoding/README.md

 - Apps can inform the server about a new infection.

 ## Task 1
-Add new endpoint to fetch the list of infected people only from the past 2 weeks.
+Add new endpoint to fetch the list of infected people.
 The period from which to fetch the list should be provided by the Apps.

 ## Task 2
 Implement caching in the backend for the existing endpoint.
 Please don't use any libraries to achieve it, just plain Java.